-- 1. A student's appearance should be clean and neat, reflecting respect and sensitivity for him/her and others.
+- A student's appearance should be clean and neat, reflecting respect and sensitivity for him/her and others.
 Clothing which is worn or tattered is not permitted.
-Tattoos are highly discouraged.
-Any tattoos deemed offensive, vulgar, obscene, reflecting gang significance, etc., must be removed.
-A \$25.00 disciplinary fee will be assessed for students that did not address the necessity to shave as determined by the Dean of Discipline. - 2.
-All students' shirts must be tucked in at all times.
-Clothing unacceptable at Holy Cross include: blue jeans, steel tipped boots or shoes, taps on shoes, T Shirts, hooded sweatshirts, bandanas hanging from pockets or worn around the head, chains hanging from pockets, earrings, shirts with pictures, diagrams or words not reflective of Holy Cross values, hats worn inside the building or carried to classes.
-Wearing baseball caps backwards and/or baggy pants are never permitted at school or at any school activity. - 3.
-There should be no distracting hairstyles or hair dye treatments.
-The Deans of Discipline are empowered by the Principal to determine what specific style of hair is considered distracting. - 4.
-Students must wear dress shoes and crew socks (solid navy blue, solid black, or solid white) at all times.
+Tattoos are highly discouraged and must be covered at all times. - Any tattoos deemed offensive, vulgar, obscene, reflecting gang significance, etc., must be removed. - A \$25.00 disciplinary fee will be assessed for students that did not address the necessity to shave as determined by the Dean of Discipline. - All students' shirts must be tucked in at all times.
+Clothing unacceptable at Holy Cross include jeans, steel-tipped boots or shoes, taps on shoes, T-Shirts, hooded sweatshirts, bandanas hanging from pockets or worn around the head, chains hanging from pockets, earrings, shirts with pictures, diagrams or words not reflective of Holy Cross values, hats worn inside the building, or carried to classes.
+Wearing baseball caps backward and/or baggy pants are never permitted at school or at any school activity. - There should be no distracting hairstyles or hair dye treatments.
+The Deans of Discipline are empowered by the Principal to determine what specific style of hair is considered unacceptable.

+- Students must wear dress shoes and crew socks (solid navy blue, solid black, or solid white) at all times.
 No bright or neon colors will be allowed.
-Anklets or booties are not considered socks. - 5.
-A "mass attire day" may be announced in anticipation of a special assembly or school event.
-On such days, students are required to wear their mass attire. - 6.
-Repeated violations of the dress code may lead to detentions, work periods, Saturday work detention periods, probation, suspension and/or dismissal. - 7.
-Ostentatious or excessive jewelry such as earrings, necklaces, bracelets, etc. are not permitted.
-In all of the above or related practices, the Dean of Discipline has the final authority. - 8.
-The rules of the dress code apply at any school sponsored activity or any activity in which Holy Cross is participating, either on school property or away.
+Anklets are not considered socks. - A "mass attire day" may be announced in anticipation of a special assembly or school event.
+On such days, students are required to wear their mass attire. - Repeated violations of the dress code may lead to detentions, work periods, Saturday work detention, probation, suspension, and/or dismissal. - Ostentatious or excessive jewelry such as earrings, necklaces, bracelets, etc. are not permitted.